-This event will be available as a Permanent in 2017.
-Details to follow.
+This event is available as a Permanent

 Please note that a Cycling Ireland annual licence will be required to take part in a Permanent.
 Day licences will not be available.